-A municipal development plan could help your city manage change and growth in the long-term.
+A municipal development plan could help your city manage long-term change and growth

 For example, have you considered how your municipality could manage a change in housing demand in the years to come?
 Or, how your city will respond to future mass transit needs?
 These are problems that can be addressed appropriately in a municipal development plan.

 Priorities differ from one municipality to the next, depending on things like natural resource dependency, rate of population increase, tourism, natural disaster prevalence, and more.
 And because municipal development plans take a long-term approach (considering developmental changes over at least the next 20 years), they are powerful decision-making tools that address both current needs and future implementations.